-17. DRIVE UNIT TRIM SWITCH - This switch controls the trim angle of the drive unit and will maximize the performance and ride of the boat.
-If combined with the optional trim tabs, enhancement to your performance and ride can be achieved.
+- 14. DRIVE UNIT TRIM SWITCHES Drive Unit Trim Switches control the trim angle of the drive units.
+These switches will maximize the performance and ride of the boat.
+If combined with the optional trim tabs, more enhancement to performance and ride can be achieved. - 15.
+WINDLASS CONTROL (Optional) - The optional windlass system can be electronically operated from the helm.
+For operation of the windlass system, refer to Section 3, Anchoring.

-18. IGNITION SAFETY SWITCH
+16. IGNITION SAFETY SWITCH

-Avoid injury, death or damage to equipment.
-Do not allow your boat to be operated without the proper use of the ignition safety switch and lanyard.
+Avoid death, serious injury or damage to equipment.
+DO NOT allow your boat to be operated without the proper use of the ignition safety switch and lanyard.

 Your Cobalt boat is equipped with an ignition safety switch located on the lower lip of the helm.
-The ignition safety switch and lanyard will stop the engine in case of an emergency.
+The ignition safety switch and lanyard will stop the engine(s) in case of an emergency.
 Attach the lanyard to the boat operator whenever the engine is running, but be aware there will be a loss of boat control if the switch is activated.
-If the operator is thrown from the seat or moves too far from the helm, the lanyard will become disconnected from the ignition safety switch, shutting off the engine.
+If the operator is thrown from the seat or moves too far from the helm, the lanyard will become disconnected from the ignition safety switch, shutting off the engines.